tosher/Mediawiker/README.md

 or,

 Download this repo using the "ZIP" button above, unzip and place the files in "/packages-folder/Mediawiker/"

-## Changes in version 2.0
-* Support for Sublime Text 3.
-* **Edit panel** is used instead of sub-Context menu for easy using with keyboard.
-Also **Edit panel** can be called with **Alt-F1** shortcut.
-* Some shortcuts was changed or removed:
- * Alt-F10 instead of Alt-F1 for **Pages history** command (select from history of posted pages).
- * Shortcut for **Set category** command was removed
-* Some of the commands was changed in this version for easy using in configuration.
-Please, recreate your key bindings configuration if you changed the original values.
-* Possibility to connect to wiki sites with *https* protocol was added as experimental option.
-Add *"https": true* parameter to site options for using it.
-(Not tested.)

 ## Documentation
 * Check [plugin wiki](https://github.com/tosher/Mediawiker/wiki) for setup instructions.